 Talking about menstruation is important because it helps to dismantle cultures of shame and misinformation that have been around for thousands of years.
 It can be incredibly empowering to exchange ideas, experiences and information about periods.
 At the same time, it can be alienating for those who are left out of the discussion.

-Some women don’t have periods due to menopause, stress, disease or a hysterectomy.
+Some cisgender women (assigned female at birth) don’t have periods due to menopause, stress, disease or a hysterectomy.
 They may have never started menstruating due to a variety of medical conditions or they may be transgender or intersex.
-At the same time, there are people who menstruate who aren’t women.
-They might be trans men, intersex, genderqueer or use another term like nonbinary.
+At the same time, there are people who menstruate who aren’t cisgender women.
+They might be trans men, intersex, genderqueer or nonbinary.

 Menstruation is a biological function; it’s not a “woman thing.”
 It’s an experience that can be highly variable, and mean different things to different people.
 It’s not necessary to gender body parts or bodily functions.
 We can demystify and destigmatize menstruation without shutting anyone out.